Computing MHD equilibria of stellarators with a flexible coordinate frame

 Generally, when the 'toroidal' parametrization (we will refer to $\zeta$) is fixed as the geometric angle $\phi$, it can lead to a non-optimal representation of the surface.
 In contrast, using a Frenet frame, the 'toroidal' parametrization is simply defined by the curve parametrization, and thus can be adapted to the surface shape that one wants to represent.

-The outline of the paper is as follows: We start by introducing the conventional Frenet frame and the \GFF{} in section~\ref{sec:gff}, then show the necessary steps to use it in the 3D MHD equilibrium solver in section~\ref{sec:equi}.
-Finally, we show the numerical results for highly shaped stellarator in section~\ref{sec:results}.
+The outline of the paper is as follows: \hlchangedrev{In section~\ref{sec:equi}, we start by presenting the necessary derivations for using arbitrary curvilinear coordinates in a 3D MHD equilibrium solver, and introduce the coordinate map that is defined by a \GFF{}.
+Then, we discuss the properties of the conventional Frenet frame and the \GFF{} in section~\ref{sec:gff}, and present two possible ways of constructing it in section~\ref{sec:construction}.
+Finally, we show the numerical results for a highly shaped stellarator in section~\ref{sec:results}.}